angsanley/stanley.id/content/resume.md

 ### Summary

-A final year Computer Science student, with specialization in Mobile Application and Technology.
+A freshly graduated Computer Science student, with specialization in Mobile Application and Technology.
 Very passionate about full-stack development with 3 years of experience in modern web and mobile development.
 Highly experienced in Vue.js, React, React Native, and serverless architecture.
 Looking for a job opportunity in software engineering to apply my technical skills, knowledge, and experience.

 ### Work Experience